There are several famous quotes on having concentrated portfolio by legendary investors.

 Start small first to get right

 Getting started in investing/trading with a concentrated portfolio is risky as we lack the knowledge, experience and mindset.
-We can easily blow out our valuable capital and shake our confidence.
+We can easily blow out our valuable hard-earned capital and shake our confidence.

 Diversification is a protection against ignorance.
 It makes very little sense for those who know what they’re doing.